hmallen/lorenzbot/README.md

 NEEDS TESTING:
 - Determine what is causing mismatch between calculated and executed order size
 - Handling of exception from Telegram send message timeout
+- Fix failure to rebuy after sell due to lack of maximum trade value reset -- Create "reset maxima" function to reset trade maximum values which may have been reduced during buy phase

 DONE:
 - Add argument for trade amount